badfun/custom-post-type-auto-menu/readme.txt

 * Moved CPT Auto Menu to its own menu page
 * Added Spanish, French and Italian translations

+== Upgrade Notice ==

+=1.1.0 = If you were using an earlier version you will need to re-do your settings for the custom post type.
+This is because the settings had to be changed completely to support multiple custom post types.

+== Known Issues ==

+* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu.
+* Bulk trashing custom post types will leave the menu items behind.
+* Menu items can not have the same name, even if attached to different menus.

 == Acknowledgements ==

 * Thanks to Andrew Kurtis of [WebHostingHub](http://www.webhostinghub.com/) for the Spanish translation
 * There are various urls in the code from developers whose solutions I used to solve problems.
 Thanks everyone!

-== Known Issues ==

-* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu
-* Bulk trashing custom post types will leave the menu items behind.